ronp2001/mail-tester/README.md

 This project should not be used to spam mails to people.

-it's sole purpose is helping test mail deliverability when running a custom mail server (like [Docker mailserver](https://github.com/docker-mailserver/docker-mailserver)).
+It's sole purpose is helping test mail deliverability when running a custom mail server (like [Docker mailserver](https://github.com/docker-mailserver/docker-mailserver)).

 ## Usage/Examples